Analysis | No, there was not a secret scheme to swing Ohio to Biden (as evidenced by the fact that it didn’t)

 There are some outliers, but for the most part turnout in each county tracks with the state figure, just as it tracks with the graph from California seven years ago.

 There’s a way to represent this numerically.
 Statisticians measure how closely related two sets of data might be using a figure called r, the correlation coefficient.
 An r of 1 means a perfect correlation; an r of 0 means there’s no correlation at all.
-As you might expect, the turnout rates by age in every county in Ohio track closely to the state rate for that age.
+As you might expect, the turnout rates by age in every county in Ohio track closely with the state rate for that age.

 More-populous counties (which, as in most parts of the country, also tend to vote more heavily for Democrats) correlate more closely to the state rate for the simple reason that they contribute more to it.
 If 75 percent of your population lives in one county (not the case in Ohio, but just to make the point), the state figures are going to look a lot like that county.